Trump says he will meet Putin next Friday in Alaska to discuss ending the Ukraine war

-WASHINGTON (AP) — President Donald Trump said Friday that he will meet with Russian President Vladimir Putin next Friday in Alaska to discuss ending the war in Ukraine, a potential major milestone after expressing weeks of frustration that more was not being done to quell the fighting.
+WASHINGTON (AP) — President Donald Trump said he will meet with Russian President Vladimir Putin next Friday in Alaska to discuss ending the war in Ukraine, a potential breakthrough after weeks of expressing frustration that more was not being done to quell the fighting.

+The Kremlin has not yet confirmed the details, which Trump announced on social media, but both nations had said they expected a meeting could happen as soon as next week.

+Such a summit could be a pivotal moment in a war that began more than three years ago when Russia invaded its western neighbor and has led to tens of thousands of deaths, although there’s no guarantee it will stop the fighting since Moscow and Kyiv remain far apart on their conditions for peace.

+Early in Putin's tenure, he regularly met with his U.S. counterparts.
+That dropped off and the tone became icier as tensions mounted between Russia and the West after Moscow illegally annexed Ukraine's Crimean Peninsula in 2014 and faced allegations of meddling in the 2016 U.S. elections.

+Putin's last visit to the U.S. was in 2015, when he attended the U.N.
+General Assembly Meeting in New York.
+The meeting in Alaska would be the first U.S.-Russia summit since 2021, when former President Joe Biden met Putin in Geneva.

-Speaking to reporters at the White House after announcing a framework aimed at ending decades of conflict elsewhere in the world — between Armenia and Azerbaijan — Trump refused to say exactly when or where he would meet with Putin, but that he planned to announce a location soon.
+Speaking to reporters earlier Friday at the White House after announcing a framework aimed at ending decades of conflict elsewhere in the world — between Armenia and Azerbaijan — Trump said he would meet with Putin “very shortly," but refused to say exactly when or where.

 Later on social media, he announced what he called “the highly anticipated meeting” would happen Aug.
 15 in Alaska.
 He said more details would follow.
-The Kremlin has not yet confirmed the details.

-He suggested earlier Friday that his meeting with the Russian leader could come before any sit-down discussion involving Ukrainian President Volodymyr Zelenskyy.

-“We’re going to have a meeting with Russia, start off with Russia.
-And we’ll announce a location.
-I think the location will be a very popular one,” Trump said.

-He added: “It would have been sooner, but I guess there’s security arrangements that unfortunately people have to make.
-Otherwise I’d do it much quicker.
-He would, too.
-He’d like to meet as soon as possible.
-I agree with it.
-But we'll be announcing that very shortly."
+Trump had told reporters that the summit would have been sooner, “but I guess there’s security arrangements that unfortunately people have to make.”

-If it happens, the meeting would be the first U.S.-Russia summit since 2021, when former President Joe Biden met Putin in Geneva.
-It could mean a breakthrough in Trump’s effort to end the war, although there’s no guarantee it would stop the fighting since Moscow and Kyiv remain far apart on their conditions for peace.

-Trump also said that a peace deal would likely mean “there will be some swapping of territories” between Ukraine and Russia but didn't provide further details.
+Trump said a peace deal would likely mean Ukraine and Russia would swap some territory they each control.

-Trump said of territory generally “we’re looking to get some back and some swapping.
-It’s complicated.”

 “Nothing easy," the president said.
 “But we’re gonna get some back.
 We’re gonna get some switched.
 There’ll be some swapping of territories, to the betterment of both.”